ScottLogic/blog/_posts/2025-06-30-my-experience-with-the-scott-logic-gradutate-training.markdown

 ## Presentations and Workshops

-Throughout our training we had presentations and workshops with the developers and senior developers on a range of topics like Git, Agile, Java language features, and software testing.
+Throughout our training we had presentations and workshops with developers and senior developers on a range of topics like Git, Agile, Java language features, and software testing.
 We also started the grad code series – a fun opportunity for each of us to give our own presentations.
 Each week has a topic and four or five of us presented on a subtopic.
 Some of the topics were very broad, each subtopic covering a different programming paradigm, others were narrower, and we were struggling not to cover the same things in each of the week’s talks.
 I know it’s common to have nerves about giving talks or presentations, but these are very informal and really just an opportunity to create a discussion.
 As long as you and your group are learning, then everyone is doing great!

 To cap off the training programme we did some work in the cloud.
 For us this was a run through with the AWS cloud offering, getting used to what’s available and how to use it.
 We set up an example web app and did some Infrastructure as Code with Terraform.
 It was a nice conclusion to the training that we had been doing over the previous ten weeks.
 We still have our open source training and design patterns to look forward to but these will happen concurrently with the graduate project we have just begun.